Covestro launches climate neutral¹ MDI

 According to a common calculation model1, on balance no CO2 emissions are generated in the aforementioned part of the value-added cycle.
 The climate neutral MDI and its precursors are manufactured at the ISCC PLUS-certified Covestro sites in Krefeld-Uerdingen, Antwerp and Shanghai.

-Hermann-Josef Dörholt, Global Head of the Performance Materials Business Entity, adds: "Climate neutral products are an important factor in achieving our sustainability goals.
+Hermann-Josef Dörholt, Head of the Performance Materials segment, adds: "Climate neutral products are an important factor in achieving our sustainability goals.
 Our climate neutral MDI has another major advantage: it is a drop-in solution – so our customers can use it immediately in their production without any changeover and without compromising on quality."

 Even more sustainable building insulation